Shopify/shopify-cli/README.md

 Your terminal will display the localhost and port where your app is now visible.

-### Start a tunnel to your localhost
+### Start or stop a tunnel to your localhost

 Use `tunnel` to set up a public tunnel to your local app.
-Shopify App CLI uses [ngrok](https://ngrok.com/) under the hood to manage this connection:
+Shopify App CLI uses [ngrok](https://ngrok.com/) to manage this connection.
+Starting a tunnel will make your app visible to anyone with the ngrok URL.

 ```sh
 $ shopify tunnel start